Depository Trust & Clearing Corporation: DTC

 The Depository Trust Company (DTC) was the original securities depository.

 Established in 1973, it was created to reduce costs and provide efficiencies by immobilizing securities and making "book-entry" changes to show ownership of the securities.
 DTC moves securities for NSCC's net settlements, and settlement for institutional trades (which typically involve money and securities transfers between custodian banks and broker-dealers), as well as money market instruments.
-In 2007, DTC settled transactions worth $513 trillion, and processed 325 million book-entry deliveries.
-In addition to settlement services, DTC retains custody of 3.5 million securities issues, worth about $40 trillion, including securities issued in the United States and more than 110 other countries.
+In 2022, DTC processed $2.5 quadrillion in transactions.
+In addition to settlement services, DTC retains custody of 3.5 million securities issues valued at $87.1 trillion, including securities issued in the United States and more than 170 other countries.
 DTC is a member of the U.S. Federal Reserve System, and a registered clearing agency with the Securities and Exchange Commission.

 Most large U.S. broker-dealers and banks are full DTC participants, meaning that they deposit and hold securities at DTC.
 DTC appears in an issuer's stock records as the sole registered owner of securities deposited at DTC.
 DTC holds the deposited securities in "fungible bulk", meaning that there are no specifically identifiable shares directly owned by DTC participants.
 Rather, each participant owns a pro rata interest in the aggregate number of shares of a particular issuer held at DTC.
 Correspondingly, each customer of a DTC participant, such as an individual investor, owns a pro rata interest in the shares in which the DTC participant has an interest.

 Because the securities held by DTC are for the benefit of its participants and their customers (i.e., investors holding their securities at a broker-dealer), frequently the issuer and its transfer agent must interact with DTC in order to facilitate the distribution of dividend payments to investors, to facilitate corporate actions (i.e., mergers, splits, etc.), to effect the transfer of securities, and to accurately record the number of shares actually owned by DTC at all times.

 NSCC

 The National Securities Clearing Corporation (NSCC) is the original clearing corporation, and provides clearing and serves as the central counterparty for trades in the U.S. securities markets.
+It was an outgrowth of multilateral netting, which led to the formation of the National Securities Clearing Corporation (NSCC) in 1976.

 Established in 1976, it provides clearing, settlement, risk management, central counterparty services, and a guarantee of completion for certain transactions for virtually all broker-to-broker trades involving equities, corporate and municipal debt, American depositary receipts, exchange-traded funds, and unit investment trusts.
 NSCC also nets trades and payments among its participants, reducing the value of securities and payments that need to be exchanged by an average of 98% each day.
-NSCC generally clears and settles trades on a "T+2" basis.
+NSCC generally clears and settles trades on a "T+1" basis.
 NSCC has roughly 4,000 participants, and is regulated by the U.S. Securities and Exchange Commission (SEC).